This article was first published in October 2019, and was last updated in June 2020.

 The coincidences don’t end there.

 I am sure you have watched at least one episode of The Simpsons in your life.
 The characters in this TV series live in Springfield.
 This name was chosen because it is one of the most common names for a place in the US, although not the most common, names like Riverside outnumber Springfield, so it could feel familiar for many people.
-There are also lots of US cities with Washington in their name.

 The largest economy, but unevenly distributed